-Credit cards are the main reason why most people get into trouble with debts.
+Credit cards are the main reason why most people are in debt.
 On the other hand, this is the most avoidable reason that could land you in serious financial turmoil.
 Filling your pockets with credit cards does not mean you will spend more.
 However, it makes it harder to keep track of your budget.

 The only man who sticks closer to you in adversity than a friend is a creditor.

 Avoid having more than three credit cards with you.
 You can have one for the store, gas, and a specialty card.
 If you must have more credit cards, just leave them at home and stop using them.
 Be sure to pay off the balance before stacking thing in a drawer: that is if canceling them all is not an option.